 UCLL consists of campuses in and around the cities of Leuven and Hasselt (Diepenbeek) in the Dutch-speaking part of Flanders.
 Located in the province of Limburg, Diepenbeek is part of the Meuse-Rhine Euroregion with fast, easy access to Germany and Netherlands.
 The Euroregion acts as a catalyst and facilitator for trade as well as industry and attracts many international companies.
 The neighboring city of Hasselt is known as the ‘capital of good taste’ where fashion and gastronomy meet.
 It is a city that has elevated seeing and being seen to an art form.
 Hasselt also exemplifies quality care, pioneering research, knowledge and innovation.

 Bachelor Courses in English

 Business & Law; Chemistry; Electromechanics, Electronics-ICT & Energy Technology.
 Students must enroll in 20-30 ECTS units of credit (10-15 credit hours) per semester, which represents 3-6 courses.
-Courses taught in English in the Faculty of Management can be found here (click “Course Catalogue” under the desired field).
+Courses taught in English in the Faculty of Management can be found here, while courses in the Faculty of Technology can be found here.

 During the spring semester, students also have the option of a unique and innovative transdisciplinary international program, which uses state-of-the-art teaching techniques (such as design thinking).
 Students studying in UC Leuven can follow the transdisciplinary program of UC Limburg and vice versa, providing there is no overlap in the timetables.